shri1984/study-images/introduction_to bioinformatics.md

 #### History of terminal
 Probably Daniel might have already dwelled into this section.
 Terminal is just a tool to connect commands with the machine, just like a keyboard and mouse.
 Simple!!!
 You have already experienced how most of the linux machine look like: there is no graphical user interface (GUI) between you and the server.
-GUI do exist for personal machines.
+GUI do exist for personal Linux based machines.
 We use ‘commands’ to communicate with the server/virtual machine.
 A 'Command' is synonymous to 'tranfer a file from one folder to another folder in a ordinary computer where you have access to mouse or touchpad.

-•	Basics of Linux command line
+# Basics of Linux command line

 Once you are connected to the server, first thing you see is a welcome message and this: